 Nurturing leaders for tomorrow

-NC REACH is a collaboration of four (4) for/nonprofit organizations, LEA’s, and support services that have supported this community independently for more than ten years.
-The consortium has more than 25 years’ experience in school administration, teaching, educational programs, drop-out prevention, staff/parent leadership development, financial literacy, and working with fragile families on the national, state, and local level as well as CMS.
-Our collaboration of networks include:
+NC REACH is a collaboration of four (4) for/nonprofit organizations, LEAs, and support services that have supported this community independently for more than ten years.
+The consortium has more than 15 years of experience in school administration, teaching, educational programs, drop-out prevention, parent/staff leadership development, financial literacy, and working with fragile families on the local, state, and national level.
+Our collaboration of networks includes:

-- Behavioral Health Intervention Center (BHIC) – Christopher Matthews
+2) Behavioral Health Intervention Center, LLC (BHIC) – Christopher Matthews

-NC REACH is designed to create, implement, and support successful and effective parent involvement plans, evidence based academic enrichment programs, community activities that lead to successful school partnerships, and a functional community support system.
-Implementing a systematic approach to engage families and embrace diversity will create successful schools that build trust and collaborative relationships with families and build capacity in the areas of communication, partnership, and shared responsibility for the schools success.
-Schools that succeed in engaging families from diverse backgrounds will see higher levels of trust and respect between the family and school which provides an environment conducive for embracing partnership with shared power and responsibility.
+NC REACH is designed to create, implement, and support successful and effective parent involvement plans, evidence-based academic enrichment programs, community activities that lead to successful school partnerships, and a functional community support system.
+Implementing a systematic approach to engaging families and embracing diversity will create successful schools that build trust and collaborative relationships with families and build capacity in vital areas of communication, partnership, and shared responsibility for the school’s success.
+Schools that succeed in engaging families from diverse backgrounds will see higher levels of trust and respect between the family and school, which provides an environment conducive for embracing partnership with shared power and responsibility.

-NC REACH is committed in taking an active role to close the achievement gap by setting high expectations for all students.
-There will be a need for adequate resources which will require the mobilization of community support, cooperation, and investment by engaging faith-based organizations, higher education institutions, and businesses.
+NC REACH is committed to taking an active role in closing the achievement gap by setting high expectations for all students.
+There will be a need for adequate resources, which will require the mobilization of community support, cooperation, and investment by engaging faith-based organizations, higher education institutions, and businesses.
 The collective effort of each entity will allow us to reach our goal of closing the achievement gap by replacing deficiencies with student proficiency and academic mastery.